 Data Reliability and Availability

-The main benefit of data replication appears in terms of disaster recovery and data protection.
+The main benefit appears in terms of disaster recovery and data protection.
 It ensures that a consistent backup is maintained in the event of a disaster, hardware catastrophe, or a system breach, which can compromise data.

-So, if a system stops working because of any of the above-mentioned reasons, you can access the data from a different location.
+So, if a system stops working because of any of the reasons mentioned above, you can access the data from a different location.

 Better Network Performance

-Keeping copies of the same data in various locations can reduce data access latency as you can retrieve the required data from the location where the transaction is being executed.
+Keeping copies of the same data in various locations can reduce data access latency by retrieving the required data from the location where the transaction is being executed.

 For example, users in Asian or European countries may face latency issues when accessing Australian data centers.
 However, placing a replica of this data somewhere close to the user can enhance access times while balancing the load on the network.